 The Atmospheric Microbiome:

-Researchers mapping the microbiome are discovering previously as an uncharted species and genes.
-The conviction for a central role of microbiology in the life sciences has been growing exponentially, and microbial symbiosis is advancing from a subdiscipline to a central branch of knowledge in the life sciences.
+As they explore the microbiome, scientists are finding previously unknown genes and species.
+The belief that microbiology plays a crucial role in the living sciences has been expanding rapidly, and microbial symbiosis is evolving from a subdiscipline to a key area of study in the life sciences.

 Who should attend and Who You’ll Meet?